 A potpourri of culture, history and art, Kochi, is a vibrant city situated on the south-west coast of the Indian peninsula.
 The financial capital of Kerala and a cosmopolitan city, Kochi is a tourist destination in the southern part of the country.

-The rich history and the mix of the cultures makes it more interesting and worth a visit.
-The Chinese Fish Nets, Ancient Mosques, Old Synagogues, Portuguese Houses and some remains of the British culture seems to explain everything about this city’s rich past.
-Often called as the ‘Queen of the Arabian Sea’, Kochi is a mix of both traditional and the contemporary.
+The rich history and the mix of the cultures make it more interesting and worth a visit.
+The Chinese Fish Nets, Ancient Mosques, Old Synagogues, Portuguese Houses and some remains of the British culture seem to explain everything about this city’s rich past.
+Often called the ‘Queen of the Arabian Sea’, Kochi is a mix of both traditional and contemporary.

 The best time to visit Kochi is from October to March, when the temperatures are pleasant, cool and with little showers here and there.

 Pardesi Synagogue: Dating back to the 16th century, it was built by the Jewish trading community of the area.
 The Jewish house of worship is the oldest active synagogue in India.
 The simple yet impressive architecture is visited by a huge number of tourists every year.